sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 * Thumbnail size: The desired length in pixels of the longest side of the thumbnail.

+* Output a separate page for each animal type: Output extra pages of the form ANIMALTYPE.EXTENSION, eg: Miscellaneous.html.
+This means you can reference the page of miscellaneous animals only from your website.
+If you have used any punctuation or spaces in the animal type, then they will be turned into to underscores.
+For example, a type of "D (Dog)" will create a page called D__Dog_.html

+* Output a separate page for each species: Output extra pages of the form SPECIES.EXTENSION, eg: Dog.html.
+This means you can reference the page of adoptable dogs only from your website.

-* Split pages with a baby/adult prefix: If this option is selected, ASM will output pages in the form baby/adultSPECIES.EXTENSION.
+* Split species pages with a baby/adult prefix: If this option is selected, ASM will output species pages in the form baby/adultSPECIES.EXTENSION.
 Eg: babyCat.html and adultCat.html for cats/kittens.
-This option only works with the Split pages with a species name prefix option.
+This option only works in conjunction with the "Output a separate page for each species" option.

 * Split baby/adult age at: The split point to determine juvenile animals.

-* Split pages with a species name prefix: Output pages of the form SPECIES.EXTENSION, eg: Dog.html.
-This means you can reference the page of adoptable dogs only from your website.

 * Output an adopted animals page: If set to yes, a file named adopted.EXTENSION will be output that you can use to reference recently adopted animals.